mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Beyond analytical validity, it serves as a boundary object to surface discussion validity of different approaches. -->

-From observation of the emerging specialism and identities explored above, I created working typology of participant approaches to playtesting and game making approaches.
-This grouping became a topic of reflection via a playful game exploring Bartle's player types.
-Subsequently, to support these _maker styles_, I created a selection of side missions and presented these together with a wider mission within a drama frame (see Appendix .makertypes for fuller description and participant feedback on the process via interview data).

-In interview data participants shared their positive feelings towards both the shared fictional frame of making a game for an audience of judgemental aliens, and the social and mischievousness of the social missions within that drama.
-The value of the drama narrative and side missions aligns with work on play theory as a technique giving participants _permission to play_ [@walsh_giving_2019], legitimising the previously peripheral activities and bringing them into the shared conceptions of the idioculture.
-The recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.

-#### Reflections on explicit interventions

-This strand of thought invites an theoretical examination of the particular value of identify formation via the blending of repertoires of play and design approaches.
-The role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning (Addressing issues of motivation and positive affect, ).

-The invitation to play, can be seen as a familiar affordance leading to more unfamiliar territory.
-A helping process in blending through opening a door to a new collaborative zone of proximal development.

 <!-- AND ADD IN INTERVIEW DATA TOO ??? -->